aspeer/pl-markpod/README.md

 # USAGE

-Create a pod section in the perl code using the markdown formatter begin convention, e.g.
+Create a pod section in the perl code using the markdown formatter "begin" convention, e.g.

 ```